 Recovery from addiction can seem like a never-ending process, and so it is, from a standpoint of healing.
-Life is a never-ending learning and growing process, so it is with healing.
-Because recovery embraces all of the addicts’ life, both before and after they enter recovery, it will be never ending.
 That does not need to be as daunting as it may sound.
-Healing is a circular and spiral process at the same time, not a linear one.
-As recovery deepens over time, the recovering person will come to the same issues and hit the same brick walls they came into the recovery process with.
+Healing is both a circular and a spiral process, not a linear one.
+As recovery deepens over time, the recovering person will encounter the same issues and hit the same brick walls that they experienced in recovery.

 Recovery will then become a journey, not the destination some believe it to be.
-The journey takes us into the realm of our heart centers, which is the center of the circular pattern as well.
-As we grow deeper and deeper into our hearts, we become more and more healed from the ideas and behaviors that we practiced in our addiction and more and more available to participate, not only in healing and recovery, but in a beautiful life.
+The journey takes us into the realm of our heart, which is the center of the circular pattern as well.
+As we grow deeper and deeper into our hearts, we become more healed from the behaviors that we practiced in our addiction and more available to participate, not only in healing and recovery, but in a beautiful life.